ngmvus/MT6765_KB_EXTRACTION/README.md

 - About the Oppo A15, it is known that the device is based on MT6765(aka Helio P35), which is such a favourable environment for me to start an analysis on it.
 - Known information:
 	+ TEE is supplied and customized by Mediatek, based on Trustonic Kinibi 410A.
-    + The labeled partitions known as tee1 and tee2 are extractable through mtkclient, and they contain a FULL image of TEEOS..
+    + The labeled partitions known as tee1 and tee2 are extractable through mtkclient, and they contain a FULL image of TEEOS.
 	+ MCLF headers of TEE executables are identical and widely known.
 	+ The dumped TEEOS image is packed with 3 instructions: AArch64, Arm32, Thumb-2 (Little endian).
 	+ Leaked Kinibi SDK from qcom-leaked-source, which contains the 2013 Trustonic Kinibi SDK.